secretstartups/handbook/sites/handbook/source/handbook/legal/procurement-guide-collaborating-with-gitlab-legal/index.html.md

 ## Negotiating Terms
 - For any purchases made by GitLab, there must be applicable terms and conditions.
-- GitLab prefers to use the [Standard Terms and Conditions](https://about.gitlab.com/handbook/finance/procurement/vendor-guidelines/#standard-vendor-terms-and-conditions), which includes terms related to purchasing both software and/or professional services.
+- GitLab may use the [Standard Terms and Conditions](https://about.gitlab.com/handbook/finance/procurement/vendor-guidelines/#standard-vendor-terms-and-conditions), which includes terms related to purchasing both software and/or professional services.
+- In the event a vendor is providing services which include accessing, processing or controlling GitLab data, the GitLab Legal team may require the vendor to provide the list of sub-processors relevant to the services provided to GitLab.
+In addition, based on the data made available to the vendor, a DPA may be required, which will be engaged by the Privacy team.
 - For information regarding purchase requests and negotiation thresholds, please visit the [Procurement handbook](/handbook/finance/procurement/).

 ## GitLab Legal Procurement Process